AlbertoV5/tosclib/README.md

 ## copy-scripts

-Find a source object by name, copies grabs its script and adds it to all children objects of a target object.
+Find a source object by name, copies its script and adds it to all children objects of a target object.

 ### Usage